-Defining Memory Management Error?
+What is a Memory Management Error?

 According to Microsoft, there are several reasons why you might experience the Memory Management blue screen of death error.
 Thankfully, this error is not fatal.
 Using simple troubleshooting steps, you can fix this system error.

-• new hardware or software conflict
+- New hardware or software conflict

-• faulty video driver
+- Faulty video driver

-• corrupted system files
+- Corrupted system files